 Mechanical Engineering is of the hottest bachelor's degree programs in the United States, coming in as the #17 most popular major in the country.
 This means there are lots of options to choose from when you decide to get your degree.

-In 2023, College Factual analyzed 47 schools in order to identify the top ones for its Best Mechanical Engineering Bachelor's Degree Schools in the Far Western US Region ranking.
+College Factual looked at 47 colleges and universities when compiling its 2024 Best Mechanical Engineering Bachelor's Degree Schools in the Far Western US Region ranking.
 When you put them all together, these colleges and universities awarded 5,603 bachelor's degrees in mechanical engineering during the 2020-2021 academic year.

 Choosing a Great Mechanical Engineering School for Your Bachelor's Degree